The devastating true story of Elephant Man, Joseph Merrick

 Merrick died 129 years ago and today there's a new reason to remember him, with the discovery last month of his grave — in the same cemetery where two of Jack the Ripper's victims were laid to rest.

-Officials in the U.K. placed a plaque at the newly discovered gravesite more than a century after he died.
+Officials in the UK placed a plaque at the newly-discovered gravesite more than a century after he died.

 Merrick's remains were buried on April 24, 1890.
 Their precise whereabouts were unknown until Joanne Vigor-Mungovin, author of Joseph: The Life, Times & Places of the Elephant Man, recently traced them to the London Cemetery.